-To prevent damage during removal from the shaft, it is recommended that the bearings be cleaned and inspected in place.
+To prevent damage during removal from the shaft, it is recommended that bearings be cleaned and inspected in place.
 It is strongly recommended that the bearings be replaced any time the shaft and bearings are removed.

-Inspect the shaft for distortion, nicks or scratches or damage.
-Dress small nicks and burrs with a fine file or emery cloth.
-Replace the shaft if defective.
 The bearings may be heated to ease installation.
 An induction heater, hot oil bath, electric oven, or hot plate may be used to heat the bearings.
 Bearings should never be heated with a direct flame or directly on a hot plate.